 • April 2027: MTD IT is required for those receiving gross income from self-employment and/or property over £30,000

-• July 2029: This is the latest date in which MTD IT is required for those receiving gross income from self-employment and/or property over £20,000 (and is likely to be moved forward)
+• April 2028: MTD IT is required for those receiving gross income from self-employment and/or property over £20,000 (confirmed in the 2025 Spring Statement)

 The above thresholds will apply to the total turnover/gross income from all sources of self-employment and property, including overseas property income.